-Avoiding incidental complexity is one of the key measures here (as discussed in my blog article about A Philosophy of Software Design )
+Avoiding incidental complexity is one of the key measures here (as discussed in my blog post about A Philosophy of Software Design )

 The last chapter talks about what we can do on the team level to improve leverage.
 There’s a few things Lau comes up with: